Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Mid America Pet Food, LLC acquired Nature’s Logic in August 2021.
 Mid America Pet Food’s other brands include Eagle Mountain Pet Food, Wayne Feeds, and Victor Super Premium Pet Food.

-Which Types of Dogs is Nature’s Logic Best Suited For?
+Which Types of Dogs Is Nature’s Logic Best Suited For?

-Which Types of Dogs Might Do Better with a Different Brand?
+Which Types of Dogs Might Do Better With a Different Brand?

 We think that nearly every dog can benefit from Nature’s Logic food.
-However, if, for some reason, your dog needs a diet higher in plant-based protein, you might opt for a different brand like Merrick, whose food contains much more plant proteins.
+However, if for some reason, your dog needs a diet higher in plant-based protein, you might opt for a different brand like Merrick, whose food contains much more plant proteins.

-Pet owners on a tight budget might wish to steer clear of Nature’s Logic as it is quite a bit more expensive than other dog food brands.
-Of course, the adage “you get what you pay for” applies here, but we understand budgetary constraints.
+Pet owners on a tight budget might wish to steer clear of Nature’s Logic, as it is quite a bit more expensive than other dog food brands.
+Of course, the adage, “you get what you pay for,” applies here, but we understand budgetary constraints.

 Discussion of the Primary Ingredients (Good and Bad)

-There are several ingredients that you’ll see throughout many of Nature’s Logics recipes.
+There are several ingredients that you’ll see throughout many of Nature’s Logic’s recipes.
 Let’s take a closer look at some of the most common ingredients.

 Meal (Good)

 The word “meal” is commonly seen in the ingredient list of pet foods.
 Meat meals sometimes get a bad reputation, but truthfully, many meals, especially those in Nature’s Logic, are just as high quality and easily digestible as whole meat.
-High-quality meat meals are whole meat that’s been cooked and ground down so it can be used in fry food recipes.
+High-quality meat meals are whole meat that’s been cooked and ground down so it can be used in dry food recipes.

 Millet (Good)

 Dry pet food needs some grain or starch to form the kibble and help it keep its shape.
 Millet is a cereal grain (technically, it is a seed) low in sugar and carbohydrates.
-In addition, millet contains vitamins B3 and B6, which can help lower cholesterol levels and boost brain function.
+In addition, it contains vitamins B3 and B6, which can help lower cholesterol levels and boost brain function.

 Beef (Good)